 A Tradition of Living in Balance

 Malama ‘Aina is a level of caring for and living with the land that has been modeled by traditional Hawaiian society for thousands of years.
-This way of living is open to every single person that comes to the islands and lives in balance with the environment here.
+This way of living is open to every single person who comes to the islands and lives in balance with the environment here.
 We continue in this tradition today.

 Part of our malama ‘aina is a long history of working with the Hawai’i Wildlife Fund.
 The Fund is based on Maui and the Big Island and is a non-profit organization dedicated to the conservation of Hawaii’s native wildlife through research, education, and advocacy.

 Working with the Hawai’i Wildlife Fund

-The Hawai’i Wildlife Fund team is made of educators, conservationists, researchers, naturalists, communities, volunteers, and donors devoted to protecting Hawaii’s fragile marine ecosystem and inhabitants.
+The Hawai’i Wildlife Fund team is made up of educators, conservationists, researchers, naturalists, communities, volunteers, and donors devoted to protecting Hawaii’s fragile marine ecosystem and inhabitants.
 Over the years, we’ve partnered with the Hawai’i Wildlife Fund on significant environmental protection issues.

 Together, we’ve helped end the practice of artificial fish feeding, cleaned debris from the shores of Kahoolawe (the smallest of the eight main islands in the Hawaiian archipelago, which lies eleven miles southwest of Maui), launched the Maui Reef Fund to repair day-use moorings, and are now encouraging industry-wide conservation measures, such as limiting the amount of damaging sunscreen in our waters.